ARM-software/arm-trusted-firmware/docs/user-guide.rst

    registers to be included when saving and restoring the CPU context.
 Default is 0.

+-  ``CTX_INCLUDE_PAUTH_REGS``: Boolean option that, when set to 1, will cause the ARMv8.3-PAuth registers to be included when saving and restoring the CPU context.
+Note that if the hardware supports this extension and this option is set to 0 the value of the registers will be leaked between Secure and Non-secure worlds.
+The default is 0.

 -  ``DEBUG``: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
 0 is the default.